 Chapter 4 – The Faculty

 4.10.10 On Faculty Governance.
 Faculty participation in the government of the University of Rhode Island is essential to its sound development and to the successful performance of its role in the life of the state.
 The basic functions of the University — teaching and research — are performed by a community of scholars who must exercise sound judgment in the planning and execution of their assigned responsibilities.
-Since decisions on all academic levels may affect profoundly the performance of each faculty member, provision must be made to ensure that his/her point of view will be represented in the formulation of policies that control his/her professional activities.
-The collective judgment of the scholars who comprise the faculty is a resource of great value which properly utilized, will help to guarantee that University policy will be wisely established and effectively carried out.
+Since decisions on all academic levels may affect profoundly the performance of all faculty members, provision must be made to ensure that their points of view will be represented in the formulation of policies that control their professional activities.
+The collective judgment of the scholars who comprise the faculty is a resource of great value which, properly utilized, will help to guarantee that University policy will be wisely established and effectively carried out. #21-22-6

 4.11.13 Any person who has had General Faculty status and who is transferred in the University to a position or office which in itself does not carry such status shall retain faculty status so long as that person is employed by the University.
 However, that person shall not have rank, voting privileges in department or college meetings on matters requiring Faculty Senate approval, tenure (unless earned before the transfer), or the right of salary increment as defined for academic rank.

-4.11.14 Persons who have lost or who have never held General Faculty status and who are appointed assistant or associate dean are not members of the University Faculty and shall not have department, college or university faculty voting privileges, nor shall they be counted for apportionment of the Faculty Senate.
+4.11.14 Persons who have lost or who have never held General Faculty status and who are appointed assistant or associate dean are not members of the General Faculty and shall not have department, college or General Faculty voting privileges, nor shall they be counted for apportionment of the Faculty Senate. #20-21-36

 4.12.10 Special Status Appointments.
 The rights and privileges of faculty status, excepting the rights of tenure and of election to the Faculty Senate, and with other stated exceptions, shall be extended to the following categories (4.12.11-12): [Administrative January 2013]